Epicureanism: Politics

 The Epicurean understanding of justice was inherently self-interested.
-Justice was deemed good because it was seen as mutually beneficial.
+Justice was deemed good because it was seen as mutually beneficial pact to neither harm nor be harmed.
 Individuals would not act unjustly even if the act was initially unnoticed because of possibly being caught and punished.
 Both punishment and fear of punishment would cause a person disturbance and prevent them from being happy.

 Epicurus was also an early thinker to develop the notion of justice as a social contract, and in part attempts to address issues with the society described in Plato's Republic.
 The social contract theory established by Epicureanism is based on mutual agreement, not divine decree.
 He defined justice as an agreement made by people not to harm each other.
 The point of living in a society with laws and punishments is to be protected from harm so that one is free to pursue happiness.
 Because of this, laws that do not contribute to promoting human happiness are not just.
 He gave his own unique version of the ethic of reciprocity, which differs from other formulations by emphasizing minimizing harm and maximizing happiness for oneself and others.

 Epicurean ideas on politics disagree with other philosophical traditions, namely the Stoic, Platonist and Aristotelian traditions.
 To Epicureans all our social relations are a matter of how we perceive each other, of customs and traditions.
 No one is inherently of higher value or meant to dominate another.
 That is because there is no metaphysical basis for the superiority of one kind of person; all people are made of the same atomic material and are thus naturally equal.
 Epicureans also discourage political participation and other involvement in politics.
 However, Epicureans are not apolitical; it is possible that some political association could be seen as beneficial by some Epicureans.
 Some political associations could lead to certain benefits to the individual that would help to maximize pleasure and avoid physical or mental distress.